Articles

 What to know when buying a DAC

-The DAC is not only important, but fundamental, if you want to get maximum performance from your system.
-Its two main characteristics are signal-to-noise ratio and THD(Total Harmonic Distortion).
+The DAC is not only important, but essential, if you want to have maximum performance from your system.
+Its two main characters are signal-to-noise ratio and THD(Total Harmonic Distortion).

-The signal-to-noise ratio is often abbreviated to SNR(Signal to Noise Ratio).
-It is a numerical quantity that relates the power of the useful signal to the power of the noise in any information acquisition, processing or transmission system.
-In the field of Hi-Fi, the signal-to-noise ratio is one of the fundamental parameters, even if not the only one, for the evaluation of the performance of a system as far as the cleanliness of the sound is concerned.
+Signal-to-noise ratio is often abbreviated by the English acronym SNR(Signal to Noise Ratio) or S/N also in Italian usage.
+It is a numerical quantity that relates the power of useful signal to that of noise in any information acquisition, processing or transmission system.
+In the field of Hi-Fi, the signal-to-noise ratio is one of the fundamental, though not the only, parameter of merit in evaluating the performance of a system with regard to sound cleanliness.

-There is also the SINAD, conceptually very similar to the SNR, which along with the noise also includes the distortion generated by the circuit; it gives a more precise evaluation of the degradation assumed by a signal due to the non-idealities of the equipment it passes through.
-It is no coincidence that a battery-powered DAC has been found to work much better than one powered by a power supply.
+There is also the SINAD, conceptually very similar to the SNR, which along with noise also includes the distortion generated by the circuit; it gives a more accurate assessment of the degradation assumed by a signal due to the non-idealities of the equipment it passes through.
+Not surprisingly, it has been verified that a DAC powered by a battery works much better than when the same one works thanks to a power supply.

 Harmonic distortion and sampling in the DAC

 A measure of the harmonic distortion present in a signal is the ratio of the sum of the powers of all harmonic components to the power of the fundamental frequency.
-Distortion factor, a closely related term, is sometimes used as a synonym.
-In audio systems, lower distortion means that the components of a loudspeaker, amplifier, microphone or other device produce a more accurate reproduction of an audio recording.
+Distortion factor, a closely related term, is sometimes used synonymously.
+In audio systems, lower distortion means that the components of a loudspeaker, amplifier, or microphone or other means produce a more accurate reproduction of an audio recording.

-When it comes to digital, you also have to be careful about sampling.
-Sampling is, to use a metaphor, taking a recording and taking many 'photos' of it at regular time intervals.
-These photos are taken on multiple levels; the more levels we have, the less time there is between photos, so the less quality is lost.
-The number of bits in a DAC is really an index of how many levels I have; the sampling frequency is an index of how fast the photos are taken (the minimum is 24 bits at 192 kHz).
-Beware, though: there is no incontrovertible technical data to define which device is better.
-They all suffer or enjoy the effects of non-measurable factors, which can be, for example, good design or poor component layout.
+When it comes to digital, one must also be careful about sampling.
+Sampling is, to use a metaphor, taking a recording and taking many "photos" of it at regular time intervals.
+These photos are taken on multiple levels; the more levels we have, the less time there is between photos, so the less quality we will lose.
+The number of bits in a DAC is just the index of how many levels I have; the sampling rate is the index of how fast the photos are being taken (the minimum acceptable is 24 bits at 192 kHz).
+Beware, however: there is no incontrovertible technical data to define which device is better.
+They all suffer or enjoy the effects of unmeasurable factors, which may, for example, be good design or poor arrangement of components.

 The Ricable cables for your DAC: coaxial and INTERCONNECT.
 USB coming soon

-Thereare many ways to connect the DAC to the source or amplifier.
+There are multiple solutions for connecting the DAC to the source or amplifier.
 Here are the ones used in most situations.
-In the first case there are digital coaxial cablesThese carry the digital audio signal before it is converted to analogue and then amplified.
-Although they have the same connectors as the INTERCONNECT RCA cables, they have an entirely different function.
+In the first case there are digital coaxial cables, which carry the digital audio signal before it is converted to analog and then amplified.
+Although they have the same connectors as INTERCONNECT RCA cables, they have an entirely different function.

 invictus coaxial

-The most common usage scenarios are the connection between a digital source such as a CD player or PC (with the aid of an interface) and a DAC.
-The series are the canonical ones Ricableseries: starting from the entry level Primusand then Magnus e Dedalus, and concluding with Invictus.
-Rather similar are the optical cables, but these are less musical and more suited to other areas of use.
-The last type of cable is the USB cable, especially when connecting a DAC to a PC.
-Ricable is working hard on an optimal solution for this and, after the research and development period, will bring a product to the market that will guarantee its customers a connection with all the credentials.
+The most common usage scenarios are the connection between a digital source such as a CD player or PC (with the help of an interface) and a DAC.
+The series are the canonical ones Ricable: starting with the entry level Primus, moving on to Magnus e Dedalus, and concludes with Invictus.
+Rather similar are the optical cables; these, however, are less musical and more suitable for other areas of use.
+The last type of cable is the USB cable, especially in cases where the connection is made between a DAC and a PC.
+Ricable is working hard on an optimal solution in this regard, and after the period of research and development, it will launch a product on the market that will guarantee its customers a connection with all the trappings.

-6 thoughts on "Whatis DAC and how it works"
+One thought on "What is DAC and how it works"

 1. enzo he said:

-Thanks for the explanations but I didn't understand if the dac can really improve the signal of the music transmissions from the pc (youtube, jazz radio etc), that is, if the transmissions have a low quality how can the DAC improve them?
-In fact, you know what I read they talk about 24 or 32 bit, boh, I'm confused, thank you for your reply.
+thanks for the explanations but i didn't understand if the dac can really improve the signal of music broadcasts from pc ( youtube, jazz radio etc), i mean, if the broadcasts have a low quality how can the DAC improve them?
+In fact you know what I read you talk about 24 or 32 bit, boh, I am confused, thanks for the answer

 1. Ricable he said:

-Hello Enzo, obviously the better the source file, the better the leap in quality you will have with a good DAC, however, even with streaming playback there is a clear improvement over an integrated sound card.
+Hi Enzo, obviously the better the source file the better the leap in quality you will have with a good DAC, however, even with streaming playback there is a marked improvement over an integrated sound card.

 2. Rino he said:

-I have a few questions about home theatre.
-As I have a TV with an optical audio output and an old NAD AV711 amplifier with Dolby Digital 5.1, but no optical inputs, I have to use a DAC to connect the TV output to the amplifier.
-As I know that the digital signal transmitted through the optical cable contains Dolby Digital/DTS 5.1 encoding, is this encoding lost in the conversion to an analogue signal?
+I have some curiosities related to home theater.
+Having a TV with optical audio output and an older generation NAD AV711 amplifier with Dolby Digital 5.1, but no optical inputs, I am forced to use a DAC to connect the TV output to the amplifier.
+Since I know that the digital signal transmitted through the optical cable contains Dolby Digital/DTS 5.1 encoding, is this encoding lost in the conversion to an analog signal?
 Is the output signal a simple stereo signal and does the amplifier process it to produce the surround effect or does it arrive already encoded and the amplifier just decodes it and distributes it through the various channels?

 Thank you in advance for the clarification.